Rate of Convergence for Large Coupling Limits in Sobolev Spaces: Introduction and Overview

 This paper is a revision of part of the author's doctoral dissertation, prepared under the the direction of Professor Samuel Isaacson and presented to the Boston University Graduate School.
-The author is grateful to Professor Isaacson for suggesting the problem, for his advice, encouragement as well as financial support throughout the completion of this work.
+The author is grateful to Professor Isaacson for suggesting the problem, for his advice, encouragement as well as financial support while the main part of this work was completed.
+The author would also like to acknowledge the comments of an anonymous reviewer which have helped improve the quality of the exposition.